Facebook Pixel

 Capstone Project Timeline

-Proposal submission period.
+Proposal submission period

 December 1

-Student finalizes project scope.
+Student finalizes project scope with client.

 In principle, relationships between student consultants and clients, as well as the basic project scope, should be established no later than December 1.
 Capstone Instructor Approval is required before a student accepts a project.